bbudke/BB_Lab_Protocols/DSBR_Reporter_Jasin.md

 ## Transfection And Treatment Of Cells
 ### Overview
-The assay can be set up using either cell lines that have a stably-integrated reporter construct that measures DSBR pathway use, or they can be transiently transfected with a plasmid bearing the reporter construct.
+The assay can be set up using either cell lines that have a stably-integrated reporter construct that measures double strand break repair (DSBR) pathway use, or they can be transiently transfected with a plasmid bearing the reporter construct.
 The cells are transfected with the pCBA_Sce_ plasmid expressing the I-SceI endonuclease, which makes a double strand break (DSB) in the reporter construct; the repair product results in a functional GFP open reading frame if the break is repaired by a specific DSBR pathway.
 As a control for no DSBs, a sample of cells is transfected with pCAGGS, which lacks the I-SceI open reading frame.

-This assay is adapted for testing the effects of compounds on double strand break repair (DSBR) pathway use.
+This assay is adapted for testing the effects of compounds on DSBR pathway use.
 Because DMSO is the vehicle for nearly all compounds that are routinely tested, DMSO is present at a final concentration of 0.5% in all samples.
-Each assay well contains 2 ml media + DMSO ± compound and 1 ml media + transfected cells.
+Each assay well contains 2 ml media + DMSO ± compound and 1 ml media + transfected cells for 3 ml total.
 Many compounds themselves impart fluorescence to the cells during incubation; therefore, it is recommended to include a pCAGGS control with each concentration of each compound to so that gates can be drawn during data analysis that take into account the effects of compound on the fluorescence of the entire cell population.

 The transfection parameters and plating densities below are optimized for 293-HEK cells.